 An announcement triggered by a significant emergency event or dangerous situation involving an immediate threat to the health or safety of the University’s faculty, staff, employees, students, patients, or visitors on University Grounds.
 This expands upon the definition of “Timely Warning” to include both Clery Act crimes and other types of emergencies or events that pose an imminent threat to the campus community.

 Emergency Notification System:

 A mechanism established for the purpose of and dedicated to enabling University officials to quickly contact or send messages to faculty, staff, employees and students in the event of an emergency.
-Examples include but are not limited to, fire alarms, sirens, UVA alerts via email/text message, local TV/Radio, etc.
+Examples include but are not limited to, fire alarms, sirens, UVA alerts via email/text message, digital screens, etc.